kit-data-manager/Data-Collections-Explorer-Graph/graph/README.md

 - SubjectArea
     - Instances: should be provided by a controlled vocabulary in the future
 - ServiceType
     - Three subclasses: Collection, Discrete and Terminology.
 "Collection" encompasses everything that comprises more than one dataset, "Discrete" contains only the subclass "Dataset", while "Terminology" contains everything related to nomenclature.
-Both classes "Collection" and "Discrete" are disjoint.
+The classes "Collection", "Discrete", and "Terminology" are mutually disjoint.
     - Collection:
         - Archive
         - Bibliography